Grade 7 Administrators:

 The inductees and parents will be notified in June by the MS 51 guidance department and invited to a ceremony.

 DREAMChasers is a free tutoring and mentorship program for the New York City Specialized High School Test (SHSAT).
 This program provides seventh grade students from low-income and underrepresented backgrounds with greater access to quality education with the goal of improving their prospects of attending a NYC specialized high school.
-Students will receive eleven months of test preparation and over 300 hours of tutoring from Khan’s Tutorial so they can ace the SHSAT exam in October 2018.
-Click here for application information.
+Students will receive eleven months of test preparation and over 300 hours of tutoring from Khan’s Tutorial.

 (Criteria for 7th Grade)